Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Limited by Aggregation

 \subsubsection{Comparison to Color Refinement}

-The absolute-terms upper bounds in \Cref{thm:main} are meaningful on their own, considering that the total number of non-isomorphic graphs of size $n$, $|\CG(n)|$, is doubly-exponential.
-In previous studies, the distinguishing-power of MP-GNNs has been compared to the distinguishing-power of CR, where it was shown to either match it or not, depending on the setting, with no quantification given for the gap in the latter case.
+The absolute-terms upper bounds in \Cref{thm:main} are meaningful on their own, considering that the number of non-isomorphic graphs is super-exponential, $|\CG_\CB(n)|=2^{\Omega(n^2-n\log n)}$.
+In previous studies, the distinguishing-power of MP-GNNs has been compared to the distinguishing-power of Color Refinement (CR), where it was shown to either match it or not, depending on the setting, with no quantification given for the gap in the latter case.
 As CR is meaningful and well-studied, we proceed to put \Cref{thm:main} in its perspective.
-To be precise, we compare the distinguishing-power of (already) sublinear-aggregations MP-GNNs to the distinguishing-power of merely two iterations of CR, on diameter-2 graphs, i.e. to CR$^{(2)}_{\dpower}(\CG^{(2)})$.
-We start with the following observation (see the appendix for the proof details). \begin{restatable}{lemma}{lemnotwocr} Let $n\in\Nat$, then
+We compare the distinguishing-power of logarithmic-aggregations MP-GNNs to the distinguishing-power of merely two iterations of CR, i.e. to CR$^{(2)}_{\dpower}(\CG_\CB)$.
+We observe the following. \begin{lemma} Let $n\in\Nat$, then $\text{CR}^{(2)}_{\dpower}(\CG_\CB(2n+3))\geq \binom{2n}{n},\; \text{CR}^{(2)}_{\gdpower}(\CG_\CB(2n+3))\geq \binom{2n}{n}$ \end{lemma} \begin{proof} We look at a two-level star graph of size $2n+3$, where we denote the center by $v$, the vertices of the first level by $u_i,i\in[n]$ and those of the second level by $w_i,i\in[n]$.
+We define all the possible choices, with repetition, of $n$ elements from $n+1$ types.
+For $K\in\CK_n$ we define $G_K\in\CG_\CB$ to be the graph where $v$ is connected to all $u$'s, and there are $k_i$ of the $u$'s that are connected to $i$ of the $w$'s.
+In other words $v$ has $k_i$ neighbors of degree $i$ (+1).
+In addition, $v$ is connected to two vertices $s_1,s_2$ to make its degree higher than any of the $u$'s and $w$'s.
+Formally, $G_{K}$ is defined as follows: $V(G)=\{v\},\{s_1,s_2\}\{u_1,\ldots,u_n\},\{w_1,\ldots,w_n\}$,